1999-2000 Mazda Protege

 Once they're out, carefully insert the DIN tools into either side of the radio.
 You'll go about one inch or until a click is heard from each side.
 Spread the tools apart slightly, pull out the radio, and disconnect the wiring harness and antenna.

-A variety of single-DIN receivers will fit here.
+A variety of receivers will fit here with the help of a dash kit.
 (Crutchfield Research Photo)

-A number of 2" single-DIN receivers will fit in the Protege’s dash, though receiver depth can be an issue.
+A number of single-DIN (2" tall) or double-DIN (4" tall) receivers will fit in the Protege’s dash, though receiver depth can be an issue.
 Some slot in with ease, while others require you to cut out the factory stereo's metal rear support bracket to make room for the new receiver.
 A hacksaw blade will do the job.
+To install a double-DIN stereo, you'll need to cut out the dividing bar between the factory radio and the adjoining pocket (or cassette deck in some cases).

 Tools needed: Small flat blade screwdriver, panel tool, DIN tool